TrevTheDev/monorepo/packages/dilav/README.md

   .parse('ABC')
 ```

-One can often provide customised validation error messages when adding a validation.
+One can often provide customised validation error messages when adding a validation:

 ```typescript
 v.string.max(5, (value) => `${value} is too long!`).parse('12345')